-- All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff. - School leaders, including the DSL and governors will read KCSIE 2023 in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE 2023. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information is kept in the Safeguarding doc file in the school office. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+- All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - o School leaders, including the DSL and governors will read KCSIE in its entirety. - o School leaders and all members of staff who work directly with children will read annex B of KCSIE. - o All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is kept in the Safeguarding file in the school office. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
 All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-This will be completed in the Autumn Term in directed time using an online course. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-These updates will be via staff meetings, sharing the Safeguarding newsletter published by KCC and various training events - Hawkinge Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies via input from knowledgeable and experienced staff.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
+Safeguarding training takes place in person for all staff employed at the school on 2nd September 2024.
+Any new staff / volunteers will attend training on SSSLearning before they start work and meet with the DSL to discuss internal procedures.

-- All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+Staff will complete Online training using the SSSLearning platform in the Autumn term. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will take place in staff meetings, reading Safeguarding newsletters termly and completing Microsoft Form Quizzes each term. - Hawkinge Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This is achieved by input from knowledgeable and experienced staff and DSLs and SENCo working closely together. - All governors receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated by annual / refresher upate training depending on the subject matter. - The DSL/ headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated. - The headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.